MuqarrabG/Whatsapp-Mockup/app/server/calls.md

         founderName: (String)
     }
     - untested

-### DELETE
-    - Group
-    - to do
         - contact me if you have an error with it

+### DELETE /db/groups/:group
+    - deletes a specific group

 ## Members

-### PUT
+### PUT /db/groups/:group/rename
-    - change user nickname for a group
+    - changes a specific user's nickname for a specific group
+    - body must be a JSON object with the format:
+    {
+        memberId: (Int),
+        memberName: (String)
+    }
-    - to do
+    - untested
+        - contact me if you have an error with it

-### POST /db/groups/:groupId/invite
+### POST /db/groups/:group/invite
     - adds a new member to a specific group
     - body must be a JSON object with the format:
     {